Terms of Service

 Passwords and Access Credentials.
 Customer shall keep all passwords and access credentials associated with the Services confidential and secure.
 Customer will not sell or transfer them to any other person or entity.
 No Authorized User may share them with any other person.
 Customer will promptly notify Provider about any unauthorized access to the Services or Customer’s passwords or access credentials.
 Provider shall provide to Customer the necessary network links or connections to allow Customer to access the SaaS.

 Privacy Policy.
 Provider complies with its privacy policy, available at https://www.mosaiclearning.com/privacy/ (“Privacy Policy”), as updated from time to time, in providing the Services.
-By accessing, using, and providing information to or through the Services, you acknowledge that you have reviewed and accepted Provider’s Privacy Policy, and you consent to all actions taken by us with respect to your information in compliance with the then-current version of Provider’s Privacy Policy.
-If the Services require processing of personal information as defined by applicable data privacy laws and regulations, the Parties will enter into a Data Processing Addendum (“DPA”) containing appropriate language to comply with applicable laws and regulations.
+By accessing or using the Services, Customer acknowledges that Provider may process personal information in accordance with the Privacy Policy.
+To the extent Provider processes personal information on Customer’s behalf in a manner requiring a data processing agreement under applicable data privacy Laws, the Parties will enter into a Data Processing Addendum (“DPA”) containing appropriate terms to comply with such applicable Laws.
+Customer is responsible for providing all notices and obtaining all consents and other rights necessary for Provider to lawfully process personal information submitted by or on behalf of Customer in connection with the Services.

 4. Service and Support